 Professor McGrath graduated from Arizona State in 1991 with a BS degree in mechanical engineering.
 He earned a master's degree in mechanical engineering from MIT in 1994 and a PhD in biological engineering from Harvard/MIT's Division of Health Sciences and Technology in 1998.
 He then trained as a Distinguished Post-doctoral Fellow in the Department of Biomedical Engineering at the Johns Hopkins University.
-Since 2001, Professor McGrath has been on the biomedical engineering faculty at the University of Rochester where he also serves as the director of the graduate program in BME.
-While historically, Professor McGrath's research has focused on the phenomena of cell migration, since 2004 has been leading an interdisciplinary team at Rochester that is developing and applying ultrathin membrane technologies.
-Professor McGrath is also a co-founder and past president of SiMPore Inc. a company founded to commercially manufacture silicon nanomembranes.
+Since 2001, Professor McGrath has been on the Biomedical Engineering faculty at the University of Rochester and served the department for over 10 years as the first director of the BME graduate program.

 The Nanomembrane Research Group (NRG) includes students, engineers, scientists, faculty and entrepreneurs at UR, a local nanomembrane manufacturer SiMPore Inc., and the Rochester Institute of Technology (RIT) and a growing network of academic and industry collaborators from around the world.
 Together, we have grown a serendipitous material discovery into a growing Rochester-based enterprise.